 - Reliability: Performance and speed largely depend on the provider.
 Any software or hardware problems on their end will impact user runtimes.

-With Red Hat Cloud Suite, you can deliver services faster, increase your IT department’s value, reduce total cost of ownership, and improve manageability.
+Deliver services faster, increase your IT department’s value, reduce total cost of ownership, and improve manageability.
 Deploy the components however you want, whenever you want—and you can always depend on Red Hat’s award-winning support.

-And to simplify buying and managing enterprise software, Red Hat Marketplace offers automated deployment of certified software on any Red Hat OpenShift cluster.
+To simplify buying and managing enterprise software, Red Hat Marketplace offers automated deployment of certified software on any Red Hat OpenShift cluster.